Coach Information

 ASA Vision & Mission Statement

 As a co-sponsored organization of the City of Allen, we are required to provide a coach certification process for all coaches in all sports.
 There are several steps to the coach certification process outlined below.
 This is the basic ASA coach registration and certification process.
 Some sports programs require additional training and/or certifications.
-Please check the individual sport webpage for information on any additional coaching requirements.
+Please check the individual sport web page for information on any additional coaching requirements.

 STEPS TO COMPLETE YOUR COACH CERTIFICATION PROCESS:

-1. Register
+- Register

-2. Complete Annual Criminal Background Check
+- Complete Annual Criminal Background Check - Required every 12 months

-3. Complete Child Abuse Prevention Training
+- Complete Child Abuse Prevention Training - Only required 1 time, no renewals necessary

-4. Complete Concussion Training
+- Complete Concussion Training

-5. Pick Up Coaching Badge
+- Pick Up Coaching Badge

 Register